LincolnUniLTL/AlmEZ/README.md

 These accounts must be set up and/or configured to make it all work.
 You should also perform these steps in your sandbox environment for testing:

 * **A test patron**: Unless you know the credentials of a community user or external patron, or don't want to use a real user, create one in Alma with the same rights as your other external patrons.
-* **API user (SOAP)**: Create or use an existing administrative Alma user, and give them the "API User Read" role so we can use that account to authenticate external patron accounts.

 Then, [log in to the Ex LIbris Developer Network]() as your institution user.
 To use the RESTful web services, you need to [set up applications and **get API keys** for them](https://developers.exlibrisgroup.com/alma/apis#starting).
 I recommend you set up one to use in your sandbox for testing, and one against your production environment.
-You only need a read-only "plan".
+You need a read/write "plan".

 Download/unpack the source into a location of your choosing on your web server.
 If you want to call your script with a nice URL, use a URL rewriter or simply make sure index.php is registered as a default document name for the directory it sits in.